SWEAR – Sex Work; Education, Advocacy and Rights

-Provide community education in the aim of reducing stigma
+- Provide community education with the aim of reducing stigma.

 SWEAR aims towards legal and social change that provides all sex workers with their human rights.

 SWEAR challenges the stigma of sex workers through community education.
-We work towards social change, to a time were sex work is recognised as real, skilled work.
+We work towards social change, to a time where sex work is recognised as real, skilled work.

 SWEAR remains a peer-only organisation to guarantee that sex workers can seek support and assistance from people with lived experience.
 We recognise the value of peer education.